arreguy/wangsheng/README.md

-# wangshengfp
+# wangsheng
-Website built from scratch during The Odin Project
+Website built for fun during The Odin Project to practice HTML and CSS, more specifically CSS Flexbox.
+Represents the Wangsheng Funeral Parlor from the game Genshin Impact.